 When comparing Facilethings vs Priority Matrix, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 33rd while Priority Matrix is ranked 46th.
+In the question“What are the best cross-platform task apps?”
+Facilethings is ranked 33rd while Priority Matrix is ranked 49th.

 Ranked in these QuestionsQuestion Ranking

 Simply send an email to firstname.lastname@example.org to add a new item to the Inbox.

 Pro Support of a "start" date and a "expected" date